francisdb/jojodiff-rs/README.md

 ## Logging

 This library uses the `log` crate for logging.
-To enable logging, set the `RUST_LOG` environment variable to `debug`.
+See https://docs.rs/log/latest/log/ for more information on how to select a logger implementation and configuring it.

 ## Running tests